 The Beginner’s Bible for Toddlers by Mission City Press Inc.

-This Bible is written in more of a narrative form (unlike the poetry and actions that characterized the baby bibles).
-Your child will be able to recall some details from these stories and will begin to get a sense for the lessons each Bible story teaches us.
+This toddler Bible is written in more of a narrative form (unlike the poetry and actions that characterized the baby bibles).
+Your child will be able to recall some details from these stories and will begin to get a sense for the lessons each toddler Bible story teaches us.

-This Bible is perfect for wiggly toddlers who love to look at the pictures.
+This children’s Bible story book is perfect for wiggly toddlers who love to look at the pictures.
 With only 1-2 sentences on each page, toddlers will enjoy learning about the Bible stories through pictures and short narrative.
 With the exception of the Creation story (which is amazingly illustrated) the illustrations are much more caricature-like than any of the other Bibles (which may or may not appeal to you and your child).
 I personally prefer the illustrations of the other Bibles, but I know that this will appeal to my boys.
 There are 24 stories in this Bible (10 Old Testament and 14 New Testament).
 I ordered this Bible for Little Brother for Christmas.
 We haven’t read it all together yet, but I did look through all of the stories and was really impressed how simple the content was while still capturing the essence of each story.

-Would you think I was crazy if I told you that I didn’t know how to Bible “fit” together until I was in college and began an in-depth Bible study?
+Would you think I was crazy if I told you that I didn’t know how to the Bible “fit” together until I was in college and began an in-depth Bible study?
 I didn’t realize that all of the individual stories I learned about in Bible Class (which I went to since I was a baby) all told about the same people, God’s chosen nation of Israel.
 Nor did I realize just how much the Old Testament pointed to the coming of our Savior in the New Testament.
 Thankfully, my children will not have this void in their faith walk with the prevalence of children’s bibles that tell the story of Jesus literally from the beginning.

-The Jesus Storybook Bible by Sally Lloyd-Jones
+the Jesus Story Book Bible by Sally Lloyd-Jones

 This is my absolute favorite children’s bible ever written (thus far).
 Sally Lloyd-Jones does a beautiful job of writing over 40 of the most important stories in narrative form, including our need for a rescuer (Jesus) in every single story (even in the Old Testament).
 The illustrations are a bit more abstract, but still capture the essence of each story.
-If you are looking for ONE bible to read together as a family, THIS is the one.
+If you are looking for ONE bible to read together as a family, THIS is the one!

 The Big Picture Story Bible by David Helm

-This is another great Bible that points to our need for a Savior.
+This is another great kids Bible that points to our need for a Savior.
 The illustrations are very lifelike and the bible itself is rather large, making the title even more relevant.
 This bible is appropriate for slightly older children because it is not really “fluffed” like many other children’s bibles.
 The Old Testament section of this Bible talks a lot about punishment and God’s anger, but then again…that is a lot of what we read about in the Old Testament.
 Overall, it paints a very realistic picture of the stories in the Bible.

 Jesus Calling Bible Storybook by Sarah Young

-This Bible is brand-new to us.
+This preschoolers Bible is brand-new to us.
 I actually bought it for Big Brother for Christmas this year, so he hasn’t gotten to read it yet.
 I have read several of the stories and I absolutely love the illustrations.
 At the end of every story, it has a “Jesus Calling” section with a scripture reference that emphasizes Jesus’ presence as well as how we can apply the story to our lives (“I was there when Adam and Eve left the Garden forever”; “Sometimes in this world, you will have to suffer for doing the right thing”).
 My only complaint is that not all the stories are similar in length, which could be a good thing for using it with younger children and siblings.

 The Story for Children by Max Lucado, Randy Frazee & Karen Davis Hill

-This Bible is very similar to the Jesus Calling Bible Storybook.
+This children’s Bible is very similar to the Jesus Calling Bible Storybook.
 The illustrations are beautiful and are a work of art in themselves.
 The stories are relatively short and keep the attention of both of our boys.
 At the end of every story, there is a section called “God’s Message” which encapsulates God’s love and what He has taught the character in that particular story.

-Other Christian Children’s Books Worth Checking Out:
+Christian Children’s Books

 The Big Red Tractor by Francis Chan